MicrosoftDocs/visualstudio-docs/docs/cross-platform/install-visual-cpp-for-cross-platform-mobile-development.md

 ## Install the tools

-The Visual Studio Installer for Visual Studio 2017 includes a **Mobile development with C++** workload that installs the C++ language tools, templates, and components required for Android and iOS development in Visual Studio.
-It installs the GCC and Clang tool sets needed for Android builds and debugging, and components to communicate with a Mac for iOS development.
-It also installs all the third-party tools and software development kits that are required to support iOS and Android app development.
+The Visual Studio Installer includes a **Mobile development with C++** workload that installs the C++ language tools, templates, and components required for Android and iOS development in Visual Studio.
+It installs the GCC and Clang tool sets needed for Android builds and debugging, the Android SDK, and components to communicate with a Mac for iOS development.
+It also installs all the other third-party tools and software development kits that are required to support iOS and Android app development.
 Most of these third-party tools are open-source software required for Android platform support.

-- Android Native Development Kit (NDK) is required to build C++ code that targets the Android platform.
+- Android Native Development Kit (NDK), Apache Ant, and the C++ Android development tools are required to build C++ code that targets the Android platform.

-- Android SDK, Apache Ant, and Java SE Development Kit are required for the Android build process.
+- The Google Android Emulator and Intel Hardware Accelerated Execution Manager (HAXM) are optional, but recommended, components.
+(The Intel HAXM drivers only work on Intel processors, and are incompatible with some VMs, including Hyper-V.) You can develop and debug directly on an Android device, but it's often easier to use an emulator on your desktop for debugging.

-- The Google Android Emulator and Intel Hardware Accelerated Execution Manager are optional, but recommended, components.
-You can develop and debug directly on an Android device, but it's often easier to use an emulator on your desktop for debugging.
-Microsoft also provides a Visual Studio Emulator for Android that can be installed separately.
+- C++ iOS development tools are required to build C++ code that targets the iOS platform.

 ### Install the Mobile development with C++ workload